-Like all Clickbank products I’ve reviewed in the “make money online” arena just lately, Profit Genesis 2.0 is all sizzle without the steak because it fails to live up to its promises.
+Like most Clickbank products I’ve reviewed in the “make money online” arena just lately, Profit Genesis 2.0 is all sizzle without the steak because it fails to live up to its promises.

 But, of course, as always, it’s the creator’s intention to come up with some sort of garbage to fool the vulnerable ones in search of ways to turn a buck, FAST!

 So how are you gonna be deceived by yet, another, worthless info-product, huh?